Business Loans With No Collateral

 Types of Business Loans With No Collateral

-These financing options don't require you to pledge personal or business assets upfront.
-They're commonly available through online lenders and are designed for speed, flexibility, and lower documentation requirements.
+No-collateral business loans and financing are often available through online lenders and are designed for speed, flexibility, and lower documentation requirements.
+Let's go over four main types of business financing.

 Merchant Cash Advance

-A merchant cash advance (MCA) is a type of financing where a lender gives you a lump sum amount upfront in exchange for a percentage of your future sales.
+A merchant cash advance (MCA) is a type of financing in which a lender gives you a lump-sum amount up front in exchange for a percentage of your future sales.
 So, it's not technically a loan but an advance based on your sales receipts.
 You repay the cash advance plus fees as daily or weekly deductions from your credit card sales.

 Business Line of Credit

 A business line of credit (LOC) is a type of loan that provides a borrower with revolving credit.
-A line of credit works like a business credit card or a home equity line of credit.
+It works like a business credit card or a home equity line of credit.
 You get access to an account with a specified credit limit and only pay interest on the amount you borrow.
-Then, the borrower can repay and withdraw from the line of credit as many times as they need.
+The borrower can repay and withdraw from the line of credit as many times as they need.

 Traditional banks and online lenders offer both secured and unsecured business credit lines.
-To qualify for a secured line of credit, lenders ask for personal or business property as collateral.
 With unsecured lines of credit, you don't need to put up collateral.
-However, most lenders will ask for a personal guarantee or a general lien.
+However, most lenders will ask for a personal guarantee (meaning you're personally responsible for repaying the debt if the business can't) or a general lien (which gives the lender a legal claim on your business assets if you default).

-The biggest advantage of a line of credit is the security and flexibility it offers.
-Many small business owners choose to open credit lines before they need them, so they have access to cash when they do.
 Since you only pay interest for the amount you withdraw, lines of credit provide quick access to funds without the burden of carrying debt.
-Get funded for a business line of credit today with Clarify.

 Invoice Factoring